 How Does the Global Entry Program Work?

-At airports, program participants proceed to Global Entry kiosks, present their machine-readable passport or U.S. permanent resident card, place their fingertips on the scanner for fingerprint verification, and make a customs declaration.
+At airports, program participants proceed to Global Entry kiosks, present their machine-readable passport or U.S. permanent resident card, place their fingertips on the scanner for fingerprint verification, and complete a customs declaration.
 The kiosk issues the traveler a transaction receipt and directs the traveler to baggage claim and the exit.

 Travelers must be pre-approved for the Global Entry program.
-All applicants undergo a rigorous background check and interview before enrollment.
+All applicants undergo a rigorous background check and in-person interview before enrollment.

-While Global Entry's goal is to speed travelers through the process, members may be selected for further examination when entering the United States.
+While Global Entry's goal is to speed travelers through the process, members may still be selected for further examination when entering the United States.
 Any violation of the program's terms and conditions will result in appropriate enforcement action and revocation of the traveler's membership privileges.